73cirdan/MMM-bustimes/README.md

      `[sac]` is the StopAreaCode you found in step 2.
 Mind the change from *line* to *stopareacode* in the URL.
 The passes part of the result should contain buses, trams or boats stopping at this stop.
 All lines terminating at this stop are included.
-If all looks good, copy the tpc into the config.<br>
+If all looks good, copy the sac into the config.<br>
      *Based on the example in step two, we get `http://v0.ovapi.nl/stopareacode/OliBru`.*